davidtchiu/davidtchiu.github.io/teaching/cs161/lab13.cards/index.md

     }
     ```

   - `public void shuffle()`: Randomly shuffles the cards around.
-One idea is to loop through all cards (don't use a for-each loop!) in the `ArrayList`, remove it, then add it to a random position back into the list!
+One idea is to loop through all cards (don't use a for-each loop!) in the `ArrayList`, and swap it to a random position back into the list!
+You can do this by first `remove()` it, and then use the 2-argument `add()` to insert it back.

   - `public String toString()`: Builds then returns a string containing each card in the current `Deck` on a separate line.